PeterouZh/Omni-GAN-DGP/README.md

 This repository contains the code for the paper, [Omni-GAN: On the Secrets of cGANs and Beyond](https://arxiv.org/abs/2011.13074). </br >
-In particular, it contains the code for the ImageNet and DGP experiments.
+In particular, it contains the code for the ImageNet and DGP experiments. <\br >
+We recommend that you refer to another project, [Omni-GAN-PyTorch](https://github.com/PeterouZh/Omni-GAN-PyTorch), to learn Omni-GAN quickly.